CSESoc-CompClub/Spring-Intro-To-Linux/README.md

 # Spring-Intro-To-Linux
 Repository containing exercises for Intro to Linux Commands (Spring Workshops 2023)

-Mission 1: Enter the Vault
+Mission 1: Enter the Vault and locate
 - Navigate into a secret directory called ‘vault’

 Mission 2: Locate Secret Files